Our website is now open for orders that will ship January, February & March 2023.

 Low chill pear from Florida.
 Sweet, smooth textured and juicy.
-Harvest July/August in southern Calif.
+Harvest July/August in southern California.
 Early bloom.
+Zones 6 to 10.
 Chill requirement is less than 400 hrs.
-Best with pollinator - Hood is recommended.
+Best with pollenizer - Hood is recommended, but Pineapple should also work.
 Avaliable on OHxF333.

 Harrow Delight Pear - Semi-dwarf

 Fireblight resistant with fruit similiar to Bartlett.
 Yellow skin with attractive red blush.
 Smooth, fine flesh is especially flavorful.
 Ripens two weeks before Bartlett.
 Heavy bearing tree.
 Interfruitful with Bartlett, Bosc, D'Anjou and Moonglow.
+Zones 4 to 9.
 800 hrs.
 Available on OHxF333.